EPA recommends mitigation if the radon average is 4pci/L or more

 Natural settlement causing major cracks to develop.

-Earthquakes, construction blasting, or formation of sinkholes nearby.
+Earthquakes, construction blasting, fracking, or formation of sink holes nearby, or

 ANSI-AARST Compliances